NLTP/Rules/README.md

      - (2) Best of 7 series between teams "A" and "B" will use the following server format: A/A/B/B/A/B/A (where A is the higher seeded team).
 - (d) Individual games may not end in a tie.
 If a game is tied after 10 minutes, the teams will return to group, then sudden death OT with powerups delayed shall be played until a winner is found (Golden Cap).
 - (e) Teams should switch sides to abide by the color selections of the Pick/Ban.
-- (f) Game settings from the regular season still apply.
+- (f) Game settings from the regular season still apply, including direct overtime.
 - (g) Timeout rules are the same as the regular season.
 - (h) Matches will be held in the format below: